SeanPMcNeil/game-deals-mern-project/README.md

 - Utilized Tailwind CSS to create a dynamic, interactive page to provide feedback to users as they browse.

 #### Future Considerations
-- Research different API options to avoid naming conflicts between the two during game searches/
+- Research different API options to avoid naming conflicts between the two during game searches/deal lookups
 - Potential monetization options through affiliate programs.
 Would need a way to dynamically build links based on where the deals are located.

 #### Game Deal Page